pimcore/customer-data-framework/doc/30_OAuth-Server.md

       This must have got the value of "authorization_code"

-  If the got Auth-Code (`code`) is valid, then a JSON is returned.
+  If the passed Auth-Code (`code`) is valid, then a JSON is returned.
 This JSON contains:

   - token_type